A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation

 The evaluation of these time-varying effects led to the development of micro-randomized trials (MRTs), where individuals are randomized to receive notifications at hundreds or thousands of decision points during the study period.
 The Intern Health Study (IHS) presented in Section~\ref{sec:casestudy} is such an example \citep{necamp2020}.
 In this study, domain scientists aimed to investigate whether sending targeted notifications to medical interns in stressful work environments can help improve their behavior and mental health.
 A key goal in scenarios like the IHS is to understand how the effectiveness of targeted notifications varies over time, a concept termed as ``causal excursion effects'' \citep{boruvka2018, qian2020estimating, dempsey2020, shi2022assessing}.
 Semiparametric inference of these effects can be performed using the weighted centered least squares (WCLS) criterion \citep{boruvka2018}.

-However, in practice, the complexity of mobile systems means that standard assumptions required by the WCLS criterion, such as known treatment randomization probabilities, often cannot be satisfied.
-This may be due to improper data collection or software errors that alter the planned randomization probabilities, an issue especially concerning in more recent MRTs that use reinforcement learning algorithms \citep{deliu2024reinforcement}.
+However, in practice, the complexity of mobile systems often violates key assumptions of the WCLS criterion.
+Treatment randomization probabilities may be unknown or incorrectly recorded due to software errors or deviations from protocol—issues that are especially concerning in MRTs using reinforcement learning algorithms \citep{deliu2024reinforcement}.